nidelphy/Terraform-project-cloud-acceleration/README.md

 # Phase 6: Presigned URL
 * Create a Python file named presigned-url.py and paste the content from the provided presigned-url.py code.
-* Edit only line 9 of presigned-url.py to replace "your-object-key" with your actual object key of your uploaded resume.
+* Edit only line 9 of presigned-url.py to replace "your-object-key" with your actual object key of your uploaded object (Use resume key if uploaded).
 * Run the Python script by executing the following command
 ``````
 python3 presigned-url.py